 If your partner is a workaholic, it’s essential to try not to argue with them about their work.
 Workaholics often find it hard to be present at the moment and can be very controlling when they’re around.
 So, if you feel like their constant presence is threatening your life, an intervention might be necessary.

-It is crucial to avoid requests when dealing with a workaholic spouse.
+If you are married to a workaholic, it's essential not to argue with them about their work as that would lead to more conflicts Share on XIt is crucial to avoid requests when dealing with a workaholic spouse.
 However, doing that will only aggravate the situation and may lead to further conflict.

 If you’re feeling overwhelmed, like your workaholic spouse is driving you to the brink of divorce, take a step back and consult with a marriage therapist.
 They can offer sound advice on dealing with the situation and help keep things amicable during a difficult time.